 This booklet was published in 2018 based on our shared set of ethics, principles and ecological design understandings and inputs from experienced practitioners in Greece and Lebanon.

-Publications by P4R trainers and network members
+Publications written by P4R trainers and network members

 Bringing Permaculture to Camps, by Ruth Harvey